exakat/exakat/docs/Rules.rst

 * Finish the constructor first, then call an external object.
 * Sending $this should be made accessible in a separate method, so external objects may call it.
-* Sending the current may be the responsability of the method creating the object.
+* Sending the current may be the responsibility of the method creating the object.

 +------------+-------------------------------------------------------------------------------------------------------+
 | Short name | Classes/DontSendThisInConstructor                                                                     |